tjo234/Jukebox/README.md

 # Jukebox
 Jukebox is a free and open source Hi-Fi music player.

-Take an inexpensive, silent and low-consumption mini-PC and turn it into a music server/player.

 Your music plays from the Jukebox device while you control playlist and volume from your phone/tablet.

 ## Why Jukebox?